HOWTO Process Images With AppleScript and jhead

 Always in search of new ways to actually spend less time doing repetitive tasks, I took the time to figure out how to automate the process of archiving my photos and publishing them on this site.

-The usual process would be to upload them from my camera, drag them out from to a new folder on my desktop, and then fire up a terminal session to use jhead to time-stamp them, generate smaller versions for the site and then upload them to both the archive and the site itself.
+The usual process would be to upload them from my camera, drag them out from to a new folder on my desktop, and then fire up a terminal session to use to time-stamp them, generate smaller versions for the site and then upload them to both the archive and the site itself.

-As much as I like using jhead from the command-line, I decided to cut down on terminal usage and learn enough to automate the job as much as possible.
-Uploading the files requires and some nifty remote path manipulation - which I'm still figuring out - but renaming them according to time and date and resizing them was easy as pie.
+As much as I like using from the command-line, I decided to cut down on terminal usage and learn enough to automate the job as much as possible.
+Uploading the files requires and some nifty remote path manipulation – which I’m still figuring out – but renaming them according to time and date and resizing them was easy as pie.

 Essentially, I hacked one of the built-in folder actions to do what I wanted: